 The Court also noted that “[t]o exclude nonresidents from [California’s] overtime laws’ protection would tend to defeat their purpose by encouraging employers to import unprotected workers from other states.”
 (Id. at 1199)

 If you have questions about California’s overtime compensation laws, call ((916) 612-0326) or email ([email protected]) Finley Employment Law today.
-We serve clients throughout California, including Sacramento, Roseville, Walnut Creek, San Ramon, and Concord.
+Finley Employment Law serves clients throughout California, including Sacramento, Roseville, Davis, Folsom, and Elk Grove.